By Neil Merrett

-Series such as the Witcher or Frostpunk have since pushed to develop more interesting ways to try and make a player feel the consequences of their actions,
+Series such as the Witcher or Frostpunk have since attempted to develop more interesting ways to try and make a player feel the consequences of their actions.

 Writing for Squareblind earlier this year, JJ Robinson noted how Frostpunk made the usual choices of strategy in a game one of conflicting moral quandaries to the extent that any victory may feel hollow or even a failure of morals against pragmatism.

 He said at the time, “The game offers a choice of two paths to help you sideline the suffering of your citizenry: order and faith.
 The first starts out relatively benign: town meetings, a neighbourhood watch.
 Before long, your critics are imprisoned and burly men are tasked with ensuring your proletariat mine more ‘efficiently’.”

 “As for faith – what harm a prayer against the cold?
 Warm meals for workers?
 A small shrine to inspire harder endeavour?
 A faith-militant to flagellate the idle?
 Perhaps a little overzealous.
 No matter – use the bodies as fertiliser in the hothouse, and keep that meals-on-wheels program running another day.”

 But these choices, even with their complexities, still do not have real world ramifications.
 At least not directly.
 They are intended to reflect on how your own morality would play out in horrific or outlandish situations.

 But with the emergence of open world games and their simulated levels of enhanced player choice, as well as the changing cultural and financial value of gaming as a way of making a living simply by playing them in a specific ways to garner viewers, we are now in our brave new world.